Rapid Assessment of Avoidable Blindness (RAAB)

 What is RAAB?

-The Rapid Assessment of avoidable blindness (RAAB) is a rapid survey methodology supported and now managed by ICEH, and it has used to complete nearly 400 surveys of vision impairment and blindness in over 80 countries since 2000.
+The methodology has been used to complete nearly 400 surveys of vision impairment and blindness in over 80 countries since 2000, including over 1m participants.
+RAAB data are collated and displayed on the RAAB website.

 RAAB is rapid because it uses simplified examination techniques and requires a small sample size (due to only including examination of people aged 50+).

-The main aims of RAAB are:
+The main aims of RAAB are to:

-- to estimate the prevalence and causes of blindness and vision impairment in the population 50+ in a given area
+• Estimate the prevalence and causes of blindness and vision impairment in the population 50+ in a given area

-- To report the effective coverage and visual acuity outcomes of cataract surgical services in people aged 50+
+• Report the effective coverage and visual acuity outcomes of cataract surgical services in people aged 50+

-- To report the effective coverage of refractive error services in people aged 50+
+• Report the effective coverage of refractive error services in people aged 50+

-- To report barriers to cataract surgical services and near vision spectacles in people aged 50+
+• Report barriers to cataract surgical services and near vision spectacles in people aged 50+

 Using sound epidemiological methods, these data are then used to design and evaluate eye care programmes in the surveyed area.